robolaunch/cloudy/README.md

   </p>
 </div>

-Cloudy by RoboLaunch is an open source, autonomous wheeled DIY robot that allows users to learn about robotics in a hands-on and interactive way.
+Cloudy by robolaunch is an open source, autonomous wheeled DIY robot that allows users to learn about robotics in a hands-on and interactive way.

 ## Table of Contents